-This was not his first, nor his last escapade.
-A few years later when Lew was about 16 years old he and a friend, Aquilla Cook, determined to create their own “Huckleberry Finn” adventure.
-Aquilla Cook was the son of John Cook, the first State House librarian, and disappeared from history a few years after his adventure with Lew Wallace.
-Aquilla married a dancer in Cincinnati and then killed a man who had reportedly made unwelcome advances to his wife.
-He escaped arrest and was last heard from when he wrote a letter to a Cincinnati newspaper boasting of how he fooled the police and escaped arrest.
+A few years later, Lew and his friend Aquilla Cook determined to create their own “Huckleberry Finn” adventure.
+The son of John Cook, first State House librarian, Aquilla Cook disappeared from history a few years after his adventure with Lew Wallace.
+He married a dancer in Cincinnati and killed a man who made unwelcome advances to his wife.
+Then Aquilla escaped arrest.
+Not content to escape without a word, he wrote a letter to a Cincinnati newspaper boasting about fooling the police.

 This adventure was the one that finally led to Lew Wallace’s father to throw up his hands and throw in the towel.
-As Lew reported in his autobiography, his father approached the boy with his accustomed good address and graceful manner saying:
+As Lew reported in his autobiography, his father said:

 Were I to die tonight, your portion of my estate would not keep you a month.
 I have struggled to give you and your brothers what, in my opinion, is better than money—education.
 Since your sixth year, I have paid school-bills for you; but—one day you will regret the opportunities you have thrown away.
 I am sorry, disappointed, mortified; so, without shutting the door upon you, I am resolved that from today you must go out and earn your own livelihood.
 I shall watch your course hopefully.

 It took a few more years and a few more adventures before David Wallace began to see his son settle down.
 Eventually, Lew grew in resolve and focused on accomplishments that brought credit to the Wallace name.
 Throughout his life, Lew Wallace adored and respected his father.
 Just as David Wallace predicted, Lew grew to understand what had been lost when he squandered his education.
 He grew to be a man who learned by experience, read voraciously, challenged himself routinely, and became a devoted life-long learner.